sbu-tech/Fraud-Detection/README.md

 Features
 Data Preprocessing: Log transformation, handling missing values, and scaling.
-Class Balancing: Techniques like SMOTE to address class imbalance between fraud and non-fraud transactions.
 Visualization: Visualizing transaction counts over time and plotting feature distributions.
 Modeling: Training with machine learning models such as Random Forest and evaluating their performance.